josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:**  Ma'am.
 I ...

-**Ruby Patton:** Rosa.
-You have been a wonderful First Officer.
+**Ruby Patton:** Rosa, you have been a wonderful Executive Officer.
 It has been a pleasure working with you.

 -- She turns to the rest of her staff.

-With all of you, Thank you all giving me the privilege of working with you.
+With all of you.
+Thank you for giving me the privilege of working with you.

-**Rosa Dietrich:** Thank you, Ma'am.
+**Rosa Dietrich:** Thank you, ma'am.
 But -

 **Ruby Patton:** Please.
-Trust me Rosa.
+Trust me, Rosa.

 **Rosa Dietrich:** ...
-I can do that, Ma'am.
+I can do that, ma'am.

 **Ruby Patton:** A general message to all personnel.